lobe/iOS-bootstrap/README.md

 <div style="text-align:center"><img src="https://github.com/lobe/iOS-bootstrap/raw/master/assets/Xcode%20Play%20Button.png" /></div>

 And there you have it!
 You're app should be running on your device.
-If xcode pops up a message asking you to setup your team, just follow the steps it suggests or [take a look here](https://stackoverflow.com/questions/40475094/how-to-specify-development-team-in-xcode#40476567).
+If Xcode pops up a message asking you to setup your team, just follow the steps it suggests or [take a look here](https://stackoverflow.com/questions/40475094/how-to-specify-development-team-in-xcode#40476567).
 And finally, if you'd like to post this app to the App Store, you're more then welcome to.
 To do so, [follow the instrustions here](https://developer.apple.com/app-store/submitting/) to get the process rolling.
 You'll need to have an Apple Developer account.

 ## Tips and Tricks